datacamp/testwhat/README.md

 More details concerning course creation can be found in the [datacamp package](https://github.com/Data-Camp/datacamp).

-For a more detailed course creation guide, send a request to [teach@datacamp.com](teach@datacamp.com) and we will respond asap.
+For more information on writing SCTs using the testwhat package, consult the [SCT design manual](http://documents.datacamp.com/testwhat_manual.html)

-Feel free to contribute to this project.
+Feel free to contribute to this project or contact us at [teach@datacamp.com](teach@datacamp.com)

 ## Install the package